easymock/objenesis/README.md

 ## To release

-* Add the release notes in `website/site/content/notes.html` You use this code to generate it
+* Add the release notes in `website/site/content/notes.html` You use this code to generate it.
+If you have more than 100 items, do it again with `&page=2`

 ```bash
 # Get the milestone matching the version